 Spices and Seasonings: Red chili powder, crushed red pepper, black pepper, cumin powder, coriander powder, garam masala, and salt.

 The vegetables: Onion, green chili, and cilantro.
-You can use any green chili pepper you like.
+You can use any green chili pepper you prefer.
 My family likes it spicy, so I add Serrano pepper.
-You can even de-seed the chili or use a milder pepper like the jalapeno.
+You can even deseed the chili or use a milder pepper, such as the jalapeno.

 How To Make The Best Chicken Seekh Kebab